 NRRD currently provides sewer and limited reclamation services.
-Both services are managed by the Board of Trustees and operated by a Chief Plant Operator, who is appointed by NRRD's Board to oversee the day-to-day activities of the District.
+Both services are managed and operated by a Manager, who is appointed by NRRD's Board to oversee the day-to-day activities of the District and a Chief Plant Operator who oversees the operation of the wastewater treatment plant.
 The Chief Plant Operator is on-call 24 hours a day, seven days a week, to respond to reported emergencies.
 All employees are part-time and residents within NRRD's boundary.
 Constituent inquiries, including service requests, are directed to the District's administration office, which is located at 1501 Milton Road and is next to its wastewater treatment and disposal facilities.
 NRRD currently has three total employees representing approximately 1.25 full-time employees.
-This includes the Assistant Manager / District Secretary, Chief Plant Operator, and Backup Plant Operator.
-The District Manager position has been left open as a cost saving measure after a recent retirement.
-The District Manager's duties have been taken on by the Board, Assistant Manager / District Secretary, and Chief Plant Operator.
+This includes the Manager, Chief Plant Operator, and Backup Plant Operator.

 Historically, reclamation districts have been formed to reclaim lands for agricultural production that are frequently inundated or to protect farmlands from flooding.
-Typically this is done through construction of a levee system that can be economically maintained by the agricultural enterprises it protects.
-Like other special districts, the powers of reclamation districts are limited to those powers expressed in the code.
+Typically this is done through construction of a levee system that can be economically maintained by the agricultural enterprises is protects.
+The powers of reclamation districts are therefore limited.
+Provision of irrigation water, inundation protection, and groundwater control are the only services such a district can normally provide.
+NRRD is an exception to the rule among reclamation districts.
 The area served by NRRD is predominantly residential with no agricultural production occurring.
-Pursuant to a special section of the code, NRRD, unlike other reclamation districts, is authorized to provide wastewater collection, treatment, and disposal services.
+Further, NRRD is authorized to provide wastewater collection, treatment, and disposal services.